pyanov-vd/GeminiRules/README.md

+Unfortunately, Gemini doesn't have its own files with common settings.
+Therefore, every time you start a project, you need to write the rules again in the chat window.
+Even if you work with one project for a long time, Gemini may forget to use some rules.
+This is a convenient way to solve the problem - formalize rules and create your own settings file.

 # Agent rules
 This repository contains a `rules.toml` file designed to configure your AI assistant (e.g., Gemini in Android Studio, ChatGPT, Claude, or other LLMs).
 By defining a set of rules in this TOML file, you can guide the assistant’s behavior, ensuring more consistent responses and adherence to specific project guidelines or personal preferences.